rsksmart/rif-identity-services/packages/express-did-auth/README.md

 This package exposes a set of functions to authenticate users using [DIDs](https://w3c.github.io/did-core/) and [Verifiable Credentials](https://w3c.github.io/vc-data-model/) in an Express.js server.

 The specification of this modules is in [this article](https://github.com/rsksmart/rif-identity-docs/blob/master/ssi/specs/did-auth.markdown).
-This modules is a WIP.
+This module is a WIP.

 ## How it works